mihasic/PostgreSql.Binaries.Lite/README.md

 ```

 ## License
-Scrips in this repository are subject to MIT license, PostgreSQL is licensed under: https://www.postgresql.org/about/licence/
+Scripts in this repository are subject to MIT license, PostgreSQL is licensed under: https://www.postgresql.org/about/licence/